 Parking 12 Apostles

 There is plenty of parking at the main attraction, though it can be pretty full during the summer.
 All other parking areas are smaller and tend to be full around midday.
 However, wait just a couple of minutes until the next car is leaving.
-Gibson Steps parking is small better walk the kilometre from the parking at the visitor centre.
+Gibson Steps parking is small better walk the kilometer from the parking at the visitor centre.

 Don't leave the walking and hiking trails along the Great Ocean Road.
 Venomous snakes are common here.
-We always spotted a tiger snake when visiting the 12 Apostles.
+We often spotted a tiger snake when visiting the 12 Apostles.
 They are common to the coastal areas in the south of Australia.